 Yes, using your mobile phone in a hospital is definitely allowed.
 In fact, the NHS is actually encouraging patients to use their phones.
 It says on the NHS website that, “We want you to use your mobile device in hospital, it’s an important way of keeping in touch and making use of online resources like the NHS app.”

-So that means anyone in hospital can call family and friends, use messaging services like WhatsApp to keep in touch, browse online and check social media to pass the time.
+So that means anyone in hospital can call family and friends, use messaging services like WhatsApp, browse online and check social media to pass the time.
 You can even make video calls for face-to-face chats.

 The NHS even relaxed its strict technology policies in intensive care units.
 According to a BBC report, there has been a "massive culture shift" in hospital intensive care units around the country, with doctors and nurses encouraging their patients to bring in tech that can help them stay connected and entertained during their time in hospital.
 This includes mobile phones, tablets and chargers.